HariSekhon/Knowledge-Base/azure.md

 ## VMs

+## Data

+Data is always replicated 3x in primary region.
+Options:

+- LRS (locally-redundant storage)
+  - replicates within same AZ - not recommended for HA or durability
+  - 11 nines durability
+  - synchronously writes to all 3 replicas
+- ZRS (zone-redundant storage)
+  - multi-zone - replicates to 3 AZs
+  - 12 nines durability
+  - synchronously writes to all 3 replicas
+  - app still needs transient fault handling to account for DNS failover time - retry policies with exponential back-off
-Use ZRS (zone-redundant storage) rather than LRS (locally-redundant storage), price is ~50% more but still fairly trivial in overall cost compared to the compute its attached to eg. spending only $15 a month on a 100GB storage disk SSD for a $450 a month VM with 8vCPUs and 64GB RAM.
+  - use this - price is ~50% more but still fairly trivial in overall cost compared to the compute its attached to eg. spending only $15 a month on a 100GB storage disk SSD for a $450 a month VM with 8vCPUs and 64GB RAM.

 <https://learn.microsoft.com/en-gb/azure/storage/common/storage-redundancy>